SPAN Data Logging for Inertial Explorer

 ONTIME <#>:

-If using ONCE, the user must ensure that the logging file has been opened before the log call.
+When using the ONCE trigger, the user must ensure that the logging file has been opened before the log call.
 If not, the information will not be saved anywhere in the file, as the log will not be called again.
-While in INS operation, the highest rate that GNSS logs should be requested is 5 Hz (0.2 seconds).
-GNSS logs include, but are not limited to, RANGECMPB, BESTPOSB, BESTGNSSPOSB, RTKPOSB and PSRPOSB.
+During INS operation, the highest rate at which GNSS logs should be requested is 5 Hz (0.2 seconds).
+For the RANGE log, the recommended rate is 2 Hz for GNSS and INS integration.
+Common GNSS logs include, but are not limited to RANGE, BESTPOSB, BESTGNSSPOSB, RTKPOSB and PSRPOSB.

 The following list outlines the logs required and recommended for post processing in Inertial Explorer.
 For differential processing, a subset of these logs must be logged at the base.
 The Required for note describes how Inertial Explorer uses the data provided in the log.
 Suitable Alternative logs are also listed, which can be selected based on user preference.
 The Used for note describes how Inertial Explorer uses the data provided in the log.
 Not all logs will be used in Inertial Explorer post-processing, however they can be Helpful for troubleshooting purposes and record keeping.
 Finally, Requirement notes outline prerequisite steps needed for the successful output of the log.